 Nursing - BSN, RN to BSN Track

 Students may complete the upper division course of study as either full-time or part-time students.
 The course instruction is delivered online allowing students to balance career, family, and other responsibilities along with advancing their education.
-Students may choose to complete the curriculum in 3 semesters (1-year option), in 4 semesters (1 1/2-year option), or in 5 semesters (2-year option).
-Applicants who completed their Associate Degree in Nursing through an LVN to RN or Paramedic to RN bridge program must have earned a minimum of 35 transferable credits in their program in order to apply.
+Students may choose to complete the curriculum in 3 semesters (1-year option) or in 4 semesters (1 1/2-year option).
+Applicants who complete their Associate Degree in Nursing (ADN) through an LVN to RN or Paramedic to RN bridge program must have earned a minimum of 35 transferable credits in their program in order to apply.
 This program is approved for delivery via asynchronous distance education technology.

 Entry to the RN to BSN (Bachelor of Science in Nursing) Program